-Use the map below to find an overwintering site near you by zooming in to areas you are interested in visiting.
-You can click each site to get some basic information such as the site name, the last time the site was monitored, how many monarchs were counted, if it has public access, etc. Please note that there are three types of sites that need monitoring – see a description of each at the bottom of this page.
+Use the map below to find an overwintering site by zooming in to areas you are interested in visiting.
+You can click each site to get some basic information such as the site name, lat/long, the last time the site was monitored, how many monarchs were counted, etc.

 A Note on Site Access

 2) Private – permission needed to access site: These sites are usually private homes or golf course sites and surveys must be coordinated with the owner or manager of the property.
-The Xerces monarch coordinator will provide all the information and contacts necessary to facilitate this access.
+Xerces staff or your regional coordinator may be able to provide information and contacts necessary to facilitate this access.
+Do not trepass!

-3) Unknown access – might be private: This category includes many of our historic sites that have not been monitored in recent years.
+3) Unknown access – might be private: This category includes many historic sites that have not been monitored in recent years.
 These can be great sites for small groups to adopt and investigate!
-Often, we are not entirely sure where these sites are located, if they are still in use, or who owns the property on which they are located.
-For these types of sites, we need a special kind of monitor!
-Are you interested in helping us figure out where these sites are and if they still exist?
-We need your help looking for historic sites based on descriptive location information.
-Monitoring these sites means taking on an additional challenge – we’ll need you to survey an entire neighborhood or park and report back on your findings.
-Monitors for these sites will work closely with the WMTC coordinator to document and monitor potential overwintering areas.
+Often, the location of this site is not well defined and we do not know if the site still exists, hosts monarchs, and/or who the property owner is.
+For these types of sites, we need a special kind of volunteer.
+Monitoring these sites means taking on an additional challenge – you may need to survey a large area based on vague location descriptions and report back on your findings.
+Monitors for these sites will work closely with Xerces or your regional coordinator to document and monitor potential overwintering areas.